BrainIB: Interpretable Brain Network-based Psychiatric Diagnosis with Graph Information Bottleneck

 \subsubsection{Disease-Specific Brain Network Connections}

-To order to evaluate the interpretation of BrainIB, we further investigate the capability of IB-subgraph on interpreting the property of neural mechanism in patients with MDD and ASD.
+In order to evaluate the interpretation of BrainIB, we further investigate the capability of IB-subgraph on interpreting the property of neural mechanism in patients with MDD and ASD.
 BrainIB could capture the important subgraph structure in each subject.
 To compare inter-group differences in subgraphs, we calculate the average subgraph and select the top 50 edges to generate the dominant subgraph.
-Figure 4 demonstrates the comparison of dominant subgraph $G_{dsub}$ for healthy conttols and patient groups on two datasets, in which the color of nodes represents distinct brain networks and the size of an edge is determined by its weight in the dominant subgraph.
+Figure~\ref{fig:connection} demonstrates the comparison of dominant subgraph $G_{dsub}$ for healthy controls and patient groups on three datasets, in which the color of nodes represents distinct brain networks and the size of an edge is determined by its weight in the dominant subgraph.